 13. Williwaw

-Sometimes, we read or hear about the amazing power of a person, a work of art, a natural disaster, or the latest scientific technology.
-But perhaps only when we encounter it firsthand can we truly feel its tremendous power.
+Sometimes, we read or hear about the tremendous power of a person, a work of art, a natural disaster, or the latest scientific technology.
+But perhaps only when we encounter it firsthand can we truly feel its full force.

-One such thing is the fierce winds of the Patagonian region.
+One such force is the fierce winds of the Patagonian region.

 a weck in the Patagonian Archipelato